About our Listen! groups

 Listen! group for children with Down syndrome

-As many as 80% of children with Down syndrome are diagnosed with hearing loss at some point in their childhood.
+As many as 80% of children with Down syndrome are diagnosed with deafness at some point in their childhood.
 We provide monthly support groups for babies and preschool children aged up to three years old with Down syndrome.

-These groups provide practical help and guidance on how families can support listening and early language development for children with Down syndrome who may be at more risk of having a hearing loss.
+These groups provide practical help and guidance on how families can support listening and early language development for children with Down syndrome who may be at more risk of being deaf.

 Listen! group for children with complex needs

-We offer monthly sessions for children who have a hearing loss alongside additional and more complex needs.
+We offer monthly sessions for children who have a degree of deafness alongside additional and more complex needs.
 As well as having over 35 years’ experience as an organisation supporting young deaf children, many of our team have extensive experience supporting children and families with multiple diagnoses.

 Our Listen! groups for children with complex needs provide a warm, caring and supportive environment for families, with activities delivered in a way that is appropriate to the abilities of each child.